With chiseled lines and plenty of pizzazz, Monterey’s new 214 FS gives family boating a new look

 Enough on appearance.
 Let’s focus on what counts: the on-water experience for driver and passengers.

 Inside this 21-footer, there’s a huge amount of space in which to stretch out.
-Monterey moved the helm forward — à la the automotive industry’s cab-forward designs — and, by sacrificing bow room, was able to make the cockpit more spacious and comfortable.
+Monterey moved the helm forward — the automotive industry’s cab-forward designs — and, by sacrificing the bow room, was able to make the cockpit more spacious and comfortable.

 Due to its shape and size, the stern bench seat draws immediate attention.
 It offers a whopping 61/2 feet of seating from gunwale to gunwale.
 In fact, looking at how much space Monterey squeezed into the stern seat, you’d think you’re aboard a 23-footer.
 How did they wedge in so much room?
 Well, the boat’s 81/2-foot beam “opens up” the boat, and narrow gunwales help make the most of that space.
 The aft seat also contours near each gunwale, and the sum of the design allows passengers to relax either by sitting or by stretching out as if on their living room sofa.

-Monterey packages the 214 FS with the more upscale seating arrangement that features bucket seats for the driver and co-pilot.
+Monterey packages the 214 FS with the more upscale seating arrangement with an exclusive led light bulb that features bucket seats for the driver and co-pilot.
 The added cockpit width provides enough room for the bucket seats to spin 360 degrees without hitting the boat’s sides.
 With the buckets turned and looked toward the stern seat, ample cockpit space is again noticeable as there’s plenty of room for passengers to stretch their legs.

 Aside from seating, another benefit of the wide beam is a wide ski locker — it measures 6 feet long by 26 inches wide by 12 inches deep — that easily holds waterskis and wakeboards.
 The locker’s 18-inch-wide hatch raises toward the bow with the help of a gas-assist piston.